getsentry/sentry-javascript/packages/replay/README.md

 ## Loading Replay as a CDN Bundle

 As an alternative to the NPM package, you can load the Replay integration bundle from our CDN.
-Note that the Replay bundle **only contains the Replay integration** and not the entire Sentry SDK.
-You have to add it in addition to the Sentry Browser SDK bundle:

 ```js
 // Browser SDK bundle